samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 When you drink this potion, you gain the effect of the [Detect Thoughts](/spells/2619099-detect-thoughts) spell (save DC 13) for 10 minutes (no [Concentration](/sources/dnd/free-rules/rules-glossary#Concentration) required).

-This potion’s dense, purple liquid has an ovoid cloud of pink floating in it.
+This potion's dense, purple liquid has an ovoid cloud of pink floating in it.

 ### [Potion of Poison](/magic-items/9228937-potion-of-poison)